rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 The secondary components include a Chat feature (for all users to have a single main chat room for discussion) and Company News (where admins can create announcements for all employees to read).

 #### List of Technologies Used
-- C# ASP.Net MVC
+- C#/ASP.NET MVC
-- HTML, CSS
+- HTML, CSS/Bootstrap
-- Bootstrap
 - Entity Framework 6
 - Git and Team Foundation Server (Source Control)
 - Azure DevOps (Project Management)